February 2026 (Issue #46)

 Someone or something important to the story returns after a meaningful absence.

 We received 507 qualified contest entries.
-Of those entries, six stories won prizes.
+Of those entries, six stories won prizes and one was published as a “guest writer” entry.

 Four, or maybe five–that’s up for debate–of this issue’s prize-winning stories are speculative fiction.
-All six authors in this issue are new to OTP.
-Next month we’re going to add a guest writer story as well, and that one is real-world.
+All seven authors in this issue are new to OTP.

 CONTENTS: